benank/Stepmania-Stream-Interactivity/README.md

 # Stepmania-Stream-Interactivity
 Enables viewers to interact with your Stepmania game by redeeming channel points to enable mods.
 Bits can also be used to "power up" these mod activations.
+Also includes an integration with [Song Requests](https://github.com/DaveLinger/Stepmania-Stream-Tools).

 ## Setting up